safx/ejdb/_sources/doc/ql/ql.txt

 .. note::

-    Negation operations: `$not` and `$nin` are not using collection indexes so they can be slower in comparison to other matching operations.
+    Negation operations: `$not` and `$nin` do not use collection indexes so they can be slower in comparison with other matching operations.

 .. _$in: